 - Skills development in the academic institutes and the industrial supply chain

 - Maintaining UK reputation and world leading status in SMILE science, leading to follow on projects, further funding

 - New and strengthened international partnerships with China, Canada, and European consortium

 UK funding and roles

-Overall mission science lead: Prof Graziella Branduardi-Raymont, UCL-MSSL, Mission Co-PI.
+Overall mission Co-Principal Investigator: Prof Graziella Branduardi-Raymont, UCL-MSSL.
 Leads mission level science development alongside Chinese counterpart Prof Chi Wang (Director of National Space Science Center, Chinese Academy of Sciences).

-- SXI CCD (Charged Couple Device) detectors provided by Teledyne e2v (Chelmsford, UK) under separate contract to ESA
+SXI CCD detectors provided by Teledyne e2v (Chelmsford, UK) under separate contract to ESA.

 Current status & next steps

-- All instrument and mission level System Requirements Reviews complete
+- Phase B1 study, and all instrument and mission level System Requirements Reviews, completed in 2018